Joan S. Valentine: Early life and education

-Independent career
+Career

 In 1972, she moved to Rutgers University where she served as Assistant, Associate and Professor of Chemistry.
 In 1980, she moved to UCLA as Professor of Chemistry.
 From 1991 to 1994, she also served as Departmental Vice Chair for Research and Administration.
 Valentine served as Director of the UCLA Chemistry-Biology Interface Predoctoral Training Program from 1993 to 2001.